leowmjw/my-articles/SINARPROJECT/OPENSPENDING/JOINED/Visualize-JoinedUp-Budget-OpenSpending.md

 ## Audience

-- Program Officers looking to maximize budget implementing a "Joined Up" Data Application in a tight duration while still maintaining high quality.
+- Program Officers looking to maximize budget implementing a "Joined Up" Data Application quickly and efficiently while still maintaining high quality.

 - Application Developers looking for a working example of composing together independent, modular Components for their "Joined Up" Data Applications.